China hopes U.S. will create conditions necessary for September trade talks

 BEIJING (Reuters) - China and the United States are discussing the next round of face-to-face trade talks scheduled in September, but hopes for progress hinge on whether Washington can create favorable conditions, China’s commerce ministry said on Thursday.

-In the latest tit-for-tat escalation of the trade war between the world’s two largest economies, U.S. President Donald Trump last Friday heaped an additional duty of 5% on about $550 billion in targeted Chinese goods.
+In the latest tit-for-tat escalation of the trade war between the world’s two largest economies, U.S. President Donald Trump last Friday said he would heap an additional duty of 5% on about $550 billion in targeted Chinese goods.

 The move came hours after China had unveiled retaliatory tariffs on $75-billion worth of U.S. goods.